coff33ninja/EchoPersona/Readme.md

 - ❌ Does **not endorse** copyright infringement.
 - ✅ Supports **personal, educational, non-commercial** use under fair use.
 - 📦 Ships **no pre-trained models** derived from such sources.
+- ⚠️ Augmented audio should not be used to misrepresent or impersonate individuals.

 ---